carboxylman/stackdb/tools/spf/README.spf.txt

     tid      The thread id
     ptid     The thread's parent thread id (-1 if target does not support thread parents)
-    tidhier  A common-separated list of tids starting with the current tid, and then moving up the hierarchy to the root. name     The thread's name (the empty string if the target does not
+    tgid     The thread's group id (-1 if target does not support thread groups) (on Linux, the thread group id the process id) tidhier  A common-separated list of tids starting with the current tid, and then moving up the hierarchy to the root. name     The thread's name (the empty string if the target does not